MicrosoftDocs/azure-docs/articles/storage/blobs/secure-file-transfer-protocol-support-how-to.md

 ### [Azure CLI](#tab/azure-cli)

-1. Decide which methods of authentication you'd like associate with this local user.
+1. First, decide which methods of authentication you'd like associate with this local user.
 You can associate a password and / or an SSH key.

    > [!IMPORTANT]
    > While you can enable both forms of authentication, SFTP clients can connect by using only one of them.
 Multifactor authentication, whereby both a valid password and a valid public and private key pair are required for successful authentication is not supported.